fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/add-drill-down-using-ruby-on-rails.md

 Once you implement these steps, the FusionCharts JavaScript class takes care of the rest.
 Let's see the steps in details.

-As an example, we will consider a simple scenario of a parent chart with the single level of drill-down.
+As an example, we will consider a simple scenario of a parent chart with the single level of drill down .

 The parent chart is a column 2D chart that shows the yearly sales of the top three juice flavors, for the last year.
 When you click on the data plot for a particular flavor of juice, it drills down to show a pie 2D chart that shows the quarterly sales figures for that flavor.

 The above chart, when rendered, looks like the following:

-{% embed_chart add-drill-down-using-angular-example-1.js %}
+{% embed_chart add-drill down -using-angular-example-1.js %}

 The JSON data to render the above chart: